sbaldasty/sbaldasty.github.io/content/notebook/2023-06-19/geometric-series.md

 $\sum_{k = 0}^{\infty} r^k = \frac{1}{1 - r}$
 ```

-In the class we also noticed solutios use a trick where you can "pull out" terms of the series if the expresion you are working with doesn't quite match up.
+In the class we also noticed solutions use a trick where you can "pull out" terms of the series if the expression you are working with doesn't quite match up.

 ```latex
 $r\sum_{k = 0}^{\infty} r^{k + 1} = \frac{1}{1 - r}$